vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 ---
 ## Test if it works

-Now the data is flashed, check if the sensor pushes the CO2, temperature and humidity data correctly.
+Now that the data is flashed, check whether the sensor pushes the CO2, temperature, and humidity data correctly.

 ### Via console
-If you flash the ESP via the console and enabled logging, you see the readings in the console direct after the ESP is flashed.
+If you flash the ESP via the console and enable logging, you will see the readings in the console immediately after the ESP is flashed.

 <img src="images_scd40/logging_esphome_cmd.png" alt="Logging cmd output" width="400px">

 ### Via Home Assistant

-Once the ESP is online it automatically registers itself by Home Assistant if you installed ESPHome.
+Once the ESP is online, it automatically registers itself in Home Assistant if you installed ESPHome.

-You will see a new device with three entities, CO2 , temperature and humidity.
+You will see a new device with three entities: CO2, temperature, and humidity.

 <img src="images_scd40/ha_esphome_entities.png" alt="New ESPHome device" width="250px">

 <img src="images_scd40/ha_esphome_device.png" alt="ESPHome device sensors" width="250px">

 ### Via MQTT
-One way is to test, if the ESP works now, check for incoming MQTT messages (if you enabled it in the config).
+If you enabled MQTT in the config, you can also check for incoming messages.
-On Windows you can use the application MQTT Explorer.
+On Windows, you can use the MQTT Explorer application.
-The sensor sends it data to the topics `/homeassistant/sensor/espscd40` and `/espscd40`
+The sensor sends its data to the topics `/homeassistant/sensor/espscd40` and `/espscd40`.

 <img src="images_scd40/mqtt_explorer_csd40.png" alt="MQTT data" width="400px">